actionml/universal-recommender/README.md

             "seed": 3,
-            "userbias": -maxFloat..maxFloat, // favor user history in recs by this amount "itembias": -maxFloat..maxFloat, //favor similar items in recs by this amount “fields”: [ // an array of fields to be used as biasing factors in all queries {
+            "userbias": -maxFloat..maxFloat, // favor user history in recs by this amount "itembias": -maxFloat..maxFloat, //favor similar items in recs by this amount "returnSelf": true | false //default = false, will not return item or user as recommendation “fields”: [ // an array of fields to be used as biasing factors in all queries {
                 “name”: ”fieldname”